 Who among us hasn’t been told at least once not to eat crabapples?
-Because of their frequently bad taste and small amounts of cyanide in the seeds, it’s a common misconception that crabapples are toxic.
-But is it safe to eat crabapples?
+Due to their frequently bad taste and the small amounts of cyanide in the seeds, it’s a common misconception that crabapples are toxic.
+So, is it safe to eat crabapples?
 Keep reading to learn more about the safety of eating crabapples and what to do with crabapple fruit trees.

 Are Crabapples Edible?

 The short answer to this question is: yes.
-But there’s a longer answer to explain why.
+However, there’s a longer answer to explain why.
 Crabapples aren’t actually a different kind of tree than apples.
 The only distinction is one of size.
-If a tree produces fruits that are bigger than two inches (5 cm.) in diameter, it’s an apple.
-If the fruits are smaller than 2 inches, it’s a crabapple.
+If a tree produces fruits that are bigger than 2 inches (5 cm.) in diameter, it’s an apple.
+If the fruits are smaller than 2 inches (5 cm.), it’s a crabapple.
 That’s it.

 Eating Fruit of Crabapple Trees

 Some crabapple fruit trees are more palatable than others.
 Dolgo and Centennial are varieties that are sweet enough to eat right off the tree.
 For the most part, however, crabapple owners prefer to cook the fruit into preserves, butters, sauces, and pies.
 A couple good varieties for cooking are Chestnut and Whitney.